 The Bluefield Blue Jays were a mix of international signees, college draftees from 2019 and younger draftees moving their way up.

 Who led the team in games caught for the Bluefield Blue Jays?
-I’d accept your apologies if you said 22-year-old Venezuelan Andres Guerra.
+I’d accept your apologies if you couldn’t name 22-year-old Venezuelan Andres Guerra.
 In his fifth season with the Blue Jays, the low-level veteran repeated the Bluefield level, playing 30 games and getting 122 plate appearances with a .215/.311/.280 slash line, regressing from a 2018 in which he had better power numbers.
 Guerra hit four doubles and a home run while striking out in 27.9% of plate appearances (up from 2018 by 2.6%) and walking in 9.0% of plate appearances (down from 2018 by 3.0%).
 He did, however, throw out 43% of potential base stealers, giving him some excellence in one statistical category.
 Guerra is likely to get overtaken by other catchers with higher ceilings as 2020 comes.

 Ryan Sloniger, our Player of the Year, caught 20 games for the Bluefield Blue Jays and had a couple of stints with the Vancouver Canadians in his first year of professional baseball after getting selected by the Blue Jays in the 38th round of the 2019 draft out of Penn State University.
 The Pennsylvania native who hits lefthanded was an offensive force, hitting .327/.405/.626 with three doubles, a triple and nine home runs over 121 plate appearances and also hit .255/.321/.392 with four doubles and a home run in 56 plate appearances with the Vancouver Canadians.
 Sloniger’s walk rate was stable between the two levels, sitting at 9.1% in Bluefield and 8.9% in Vancouver but his strikeout rate jumped significantly, finishing at 17.4% in Bluefield and 25.0% in Vancouver.
 There is some work to do behind the plate as he threw out 21% of potential base stealers in Bluefield but only 6% (one of 18) in Vancouver.
 Look for the 22 year old either in Lansing or Vancouver next year.